brunoroque06/brunoroque06.github.io/_pages/software-engineering.md

 The 22 Immutable Laws of Marketing: Violate Them at Your Own Risk!, by Al Ries and Jack Trout, 1994.

+Positioning: The Battle for Your Mind, by Al Ries and Jack Trout, 2001.

 [Cynefin Framework](https://en.wikipedia.org/wiki/Cynefin_framework), by Dave Snowden, 1999.

 ## System (Architecture) & Project Design